Flurry of misinformation about electric cars targets Biden’s ‘Build Back Better’ plan

-Category: World Hits: 2There’s been a wave of photos and videos posted on US social media over the past few weeks that contain false information about the environmental impact of electric cars.
+Category: World Hits: 4There’s been a wave of photos and videos posted on US social media over the past few weeks that contain false information about the environmental impact of electric cars.
 This disinformation campaign is a response to "Build Back Better", US president Joe Biden’s wide-scale plan for social and environmental reform.
 The plan, which includes financial incentives for people to buy electric cars, was adopted by the House of Representatives on November 19.

 Read more https://observers.france24.com/en/americas/20211130-misinformation-electric-cars-debunked